godotengine/godot-docs/classes/class_tree.rst

 - **empty_tree_rmb_selected** **(** :ref:`Vector2<class_Vector2>` position **)**

-Emitted when the right mouse button is pressed if RMB selection is active and the tree is empty.
+Emitted when the right mouse button is pressed if right mouse button selection is active and the tree is empty.

 .. _class_Tree_signal_item_activated: